Yakni i Chukash

-Because Tapestry’s founder is Choctaw and that is as much a part of her as the buffalo are part of this Place, Choctaw ponies and Choctaw food crops — traditional varieties of corn, beans, squash, and other plants — will also woven into Yakni i Chukash.
+Because Tapestry’s founder is Choctaw and that is as much a part of her as the buffalo are part of this Place, Choctaw ponies and Choctaw food crops — traditional varieties of corn, beans, squash, and other plants — will also be woven into Yakni i Chukash.
 The people of other Indigenous nations are a part of Yakni i Chukash as well, and each of them brings important elements of wisdom and understanding to the work by way of the language, ceremonies, and perspectives of their own people.
 Tapestry also works with people of descent other than Indigneous, and Yakni i Chukash includes and embraces them in a way that helps them find and reconnect with the indigenous roots of their own ancestral traditions.
 The horses we have at the Center are particularly helpful in this regard, since women of European descent are often still able to sense the strong connection that’s existed between them for millennia.

-You could envision the Land partner acting as a powerful lens to focus all the human elements that come together in the Center’s work, in which case you could imagine the outpouring Knowledge that results as a brilliant light.
-You could also envision the Land Partner as a loom weaving all these different elements into something of benefit to all, or as a soup pot that cooks together many different ingredients, brought by different people and traditions, into a nourishing food that is available to feed many.
-But however you envision the role of the Land Partner that literally grounds Yakni i Chukash, it’s essential to understand that the Land — which includes the stones, animals, plants, waters, and other living elements — is the powerful engine that drives the advance of Indigenous Knowledge, through ceremony of many different kinds, and through the work of the humans with which it collaborates.
+You could envision the Land partner acting as a powerful lens to focus all the elements that come together in the Center’s work, in which case you could imagine the outpouring Knowledge that results as a brilliant light.
+You could also envision the Land Partner as a loom weaving all these different elements into something of benefit to all, or as a soup pot that cooks together many different ingredients, brought by different nations, peoples, and traditions, into a nourishing food that is available to feed many.
+But however you envision the role of the Land Partner that literally grounds Yakni i Chukash, it’s essential to understand that the Land — which includes the stones, animals, plants, waters, and other living elements — is the powerful engine that drives the advance of Indigenous Knowledge, through ceremony of many different kinds, and through the work of the humans and other living beings with which it collaborates.